yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 **Merchant**: Each night* either 1) receive a potion, or if you hold a potion 2) choose a potion you think you are holding and a player (not yourself) to receive that potion.
 **Distiller**: Once per game at night, for each player an empty potion they hold is replaced with a good potion.
 **Apothecary**: While you are holding any potions, all potions of those types are nullified.
+**???**: You can only receive evil potions from evil characters.
+**???**: On your 1st day, publicly declare a future day to be a Market Day.
+If you are alive on the Market Day, at dawn good potions equal to the day number are given out.
+**???**:

 ### Traveller
 **Snake Oil Seller**: Each night you learn a good and an evil potion.
 Choose either 1) which potion for a player to receive, or 2) which player to receive either potion.
 **Toxicologist**: Each night eye the cauldron; choose 2 players (not yourself).
 A potion one of them holds break.
 **Socialist**: Up to three times each night when a player receives a potion (not from the Socialist); another player receives a potion of the opposite alignment.
 **Harlot**: Each night*, choose a living player: if they agree, you learn their character, but you both might die.
-// Interacts with Empty Potions!
+**???**: // Interacts with Empty Potions!

 ### Fabled
 **Glassblower**: Each night potions equal to the vote majority minus are given out.